 A bone marrow sample is part of your routine care at the point of study entry.
-You may have already had a bone marrow sample before you enter the study so this won't need to be repeated.
+You may have already had a bone marrow sample before you enter the study so this won't need to be repeated unless you consent for the additional bone marrow aspirate samples to be taken.